duckizz1234/BlockBreaker/README.md

 # Challenges
 1) Starting on juice - I am often tempted to start putting juice and polish in the game even at this early stage.
 But I do understand that often, an initial prototype or test does not require all the bells and whistles as it may distract testers from testing the actual game mechanism properly
+2) Starting complexity - Trying to figure just how complex I should go into this prototype is a slight challenge for me.
+I decided to find a balance between implement a few different concepts and having the game work properly.

 # Potential Improvements
 1) Level design - Design a template where level designer can easily indicate where the blocks and their levels are and the game will have a LevelManager which can load the level accordingly.